-Europia has been working tirelessly to make sure EU nationals living across Greater Manchester have all the support they need during these uncertain times including:
+Europia are working to ensure EU nationals living across Greater Manchester have all the support they need during the pandemic including:

 an Emergency Fund for vulnerable EU nationals living across Greater Manchester.
 Grants of £30-60 are available to purchase essential supplies.